eyedol/dbf-parser/README.md

 $ ./gradlew runSample
 ```

-Credits: Make use of the [jdbf](https://github.com/iryndin/jdbf) library
+Credits: Makes use of the [jdbf](https://github.com/iryndin/jdbf) library